hellslord/mignis-compiler/README.md

    iptables language.

-Version 2.4.2 new features:
+Version 2.5 new features:
-* Fixing of a bug that prevented wrong NAT rules to be detected and reported when appearing in the first firewall rule

-2016-10-11
+* The language used by Juniper devices (running JunOS) is now supported in beta.
+  Please notice that this is the first version that support a target language other than iptables.
+Bugs or slightly wrong rules could affect this version.
+  PLEASE USE JUNOS SUPPORT WITH CAUTIONS!!

+2016-10-19

 </pre>